k00ziex/MastersThesis_FANETs_Fall_2022/Readme.md

 # Directory information:

-- Data_processing
+- **Data_processing**
    - Data_Visualization.ipynb contains the data visualization code for the Master Thesis.
 It is herein that the different graphs, plots, etc. have been made.
-- Distance --> Contains the visualizations from the data retrieved in the experiments of the Master Thesis' section "Distance and Interference Characteristics" sub-scenarios 1 and 2 as well as the data itself.
+- **Distance:** Contains the visualizations from the data retrieved in the experiments of the Master Thesis' section "Distance and Interference Characteristics" sub-scenarios 1 and 2 as well as the data itself.
         - Dongle
             - Multi-hop --> Data for SS2 (GS1)
             - Multi-hop_interference --> Data for SS2 (GS2)